-After Ablerex implemented the strong improving program, the company's manufacturing process and production quality and efficiency have been greatly improved.
-Looking forward to 2022, the company will continue to show its advantages in technology autonomy, optimize existing products, and give full play to the advantages of long-term local operations, and gradually carry out regional private brand business internationally.
-At the same time, combined with the company's long-term R&D strength and application experience in the field of power electronics, the development of large-scale, industrialized and modular high-power and high-capacity products, towards the high-end product market; and will accelerate the integration of existing energy storage and green energy products, with monitoring equipment, develop into an integrated "energy management system".
-It has become an energy regulation device at the grid level and actively seizes a place in the process of Taiwan's energy transformation.
+In line with the spirit of "An honorable and wise person focuses on cultivating the fundamentals.
+Once those are established, all courses of action shall emanate from them.", Ablerex continues to specialize in core technology applications, product development and service provision in the field of power electronics.
+Looking forward to 2023, the company will continue to demonstrate the advantages of independent technology, give full play to the advantages of deep cultivation in the local area and carry out regional self-owned brand business internationally; at the same time, combining the company's long-term R&D strength and application experience in the field of power electronics, it will successively launch large-scale Industrialization, industrialization and modularization of high-power and large-capacity products, entering the high-end product market; and integrating existing energy storage and green energy products, with energy control systems, acting as grid-level energy conditioning equipment suppliers and technical service providers, Actively seize a place in the process of Taiwan's energy transformation.